Winterville Animal Clinic

 Dr. Matthew Groover - Co-owner/Surgeon

 Dr. Matthew has always had a special interest in surgery, and is now our primary surgeon here at Winterville.
 He has trained with Dr. Jonathan Chambers, a former orthopedic specialist from UGA, and is now a pro at even the most complicated orthopedic procedures.
-He is excited to be able to provide much needed surgeries to his patients at a reasonable cost.

 Dr. Julie Gayer - Associate Veterinarian